jaanga/jaanga.github.io/demo/mm/design-notes.md

 Manuals should be understandable by people who cannot read and write.

-Everything and anything in a paper manual must be included in the digital manual.
+Everything and anything in the paper manual must be included in the digital manual.

 All parts that have ID numbers shall their ID numbers displayed wherever they are shown

-Text warnings are displaye first
+Text warnings are displayed first.
 Visual advice comes next

-Parts list and counts
+Parts are listed and numbered

 Assembly instructions